Likati

 Likati is a town in the Aketi Territory of Bas-Uélé Province in the north of the Democratic Republic of the Congo (DRC).

 Location

 Likati is on the N4 road from Buta to Bondo.

 The Likati River, a tributary of the Rubi River flows in a southerly direction past the east of the town.

 Health

 Likati was the site of an outbreak of Ebola virus disease in 2017.
-According to the World Health Organization, it is situated in the remote, isolated and hard-to-reach northern part of DRC, with limited transport and communication networks.
+According to the World Health Organization, Likati is "remote, isolated & hard-to-reach", with "limited transport & communication networks".

 Transport

 Public transport

 The Vicicongo line built by the Société des Chemins de Fer Vicinaux du Congo from Aketi via Komba reached Likati from the west on January 1, 1927.

 The line running north from Likati to Bondo via Libogo was opened in September the same year.
 The last train ran probably 2001.

 Air transport

 There is an airport with grass landing strip, owned by the Protestant Church.

 Following OpenStreetMap, there is also a helicopter landing field on the football field in front of the Church of the town of Likati.